Peter Cushing: Later career

 During this period, Cushing was honoured by the British Film Institute, which invited him in 1986 to give a lecture at the National Film Theatre.
-He also staged An Evening with Peter Cushing at St. Edmund's Public School in Canterbury to raise money for the local Cancer Care Unit.
+He also staged An Evening with Peter Cushing at St Edmund's School Canterbury to raise money for the local Cancer Care Unit.
 In 1987, a watercolour painting Cushing painted was accepted by Prince Edward and auctioned at a charity event he organised to raise funds for The Duke of Edinburgh's Award Scheme.
 Also that year, a sketch Cushing drew of Sherlock Holmes was accepted as the official logo of the Northern Musgraves Sherlock Holmes Society.

 Cushing wrote two autobiographies, Peter Cushing: An Autobiography (1986) and Past Forgetting: Memoirs of the Hammer Years (1988).
 Cushing wrote the books as what he called "a form of therapy to stop me going stark, raving mad" following the loss of his wife.
 His old friend and co-star John Mills encouraged him to publish his memoirs as a way of overcoming the reclusive state Cushing had placed himself into following her death.
 In 1989 he was made an Officer of the Order of the British Empire for his contributions to the British film industry.
 Cushing also wrote a children's book called The Bois Saga, a story based on the history of England.
 Published in 1994, it was originally written specifically for the daughter of Cushing's long-time secretary and friend Joyce Broughton, to help her overcome reading problems resulting from her dyslexia.
 It was Broughton who encouraged Cushing to have the book published.
 His final acting job was narrating, along with Christopher Lee, the Hammer Films documentary Flesh and Blood: The Hammer Heritage of Horror (1994), which was recorded only a few weeks before his death.
-Produced by American writer and director Ted Newsom, his contribution was recorded in Canterbury, near his home.
+Produced by the American writer and director Ted Newsom, his contribution was recorded in Canterbury, near his home.
 Lee recognised Cushing's health was fading and did his best to keep his friend's spirits up, but Lee later claimed he had a premonition that it would be the last time he saw Cushing alive, which proved to be true.